 The Society applied for listing and was delighted that it was listed as Grade II*.

 Following some initial concerns after the listing, we were delighted that the owners embarked upon a restoration of the facade and a commitment to bring the hotel back into use.
-The facade is currently being restored and we are involved in the dialogue with Hortons’ Estate, English Heritage and Birmingham City Council.
+The facade restoration was finished in 2015 and won the Birmingham & West Midlands Group’s inaugural Conservation Award for 2015.
 To see pictures of the progress as at July 2013, click here: Grand Hotel Progress Photos

 Former Queen’s College Chambers, Paradise Street